RTXteam/RTX/tests/README.md

 As part of the larger [translator-testing-framework](https://github.com/NCATS-Tangerine/translator-testing-framework), we've created a small testing harness for RTX using [Behave](https://behave.readthedocs.io/en/latest/), a Python-based behavior-driven development testing framework.
-These tests are done through the [RTX OpenAPI](https://rtx.ncats.io/api/rtx/v1/ui/), which currently uses KG1.
+These tests ask RTX questions through the [RTX OpenAPI](https://rtx.ncats.io/api/rtx/v1/ui/)
+(which currently uses KG1), and compare its answers to ground truths.

 ### To get set up

-First, clone the RTX fork of translator-testing-framework:
+First, **clone the RTX fork** of translator-testing-framework:

     git clone --recursive https://github.com/RTXteam/translator-testing-framework.git

-Then navigate into your newly created directory and sync the fork to the original repository:
+Then navigate into your newly created directory and **sync the fork** to the original repository:

     git remote add upstream https://github.com/NCATS-Tangerine/translator-testing-framework.git

     git pull upstream master

-Then start up a Python virtual environment:
+Then start up a Python **virtual environment**:

     python3 -m venv my-working-environment

     source my-working-environment/bin/activate

-And run this to install packages:
+And run this to **install packages**:

     pip install -r requirements.txt